 Initial ACCNS-N Certification

-Obtaining ACCNS-N certification demonstrates you have mastered certain skills, knowledge and abilities that distinguish you as a neonatal clinical nurse specialist.
+Obtaining ACCNS-N certification demonstrates you have mastered certain skills, knowledge and abilities that distinguish you as a neonatal clinical nurse specialist (CNS) across the spectrum of wellness through acute care.

-Once you have reviewed the information outlined below and are ready to sit for the ACCNS-N exam, we recommend you submit your application online.
+Once you have reviewed the information outlined below and are ready to sit for the ACCNS-N exam, you may apply online or submit a paper application.

 ACCNS-N Exam Information

 The Certification Exam Policy Handbook provides detailed testing and policy information.
-The ACCNS-N Exam Handbook includes exam-specific information, including the application/honor statement and test plan.
+The ACCNS-N Exam Handbook includes exam-specific information, including an application/honor statement and test plan.

 - The ACCNS-N exam is a 3.5-hour test consisting of 175 multiple-choice items.